Posted on Leave a comment

 Quick Video of Designing in Silhouette Studio

-Check out this quick video on the Silhouette Secrets+ YouTube channel showing these steps in less than 1 minute.
+Check out this quick video below showing these steps in less than 1 minute.

 Additional Resources: